 - Blood tests to assess clotting and liver function

-- Rh antibody screening —repeated at 28-30 weeks if you are Rh negative
+Rh antibody screening—repeated at 28-30 weeks if you are Rh

-- Stress tests to check your baby's health during uterine contractions
+- Stress tests to check your baby's health by monitoring for heart rate during uterine

-- Vaginal "culture" for fetal fibrinectin—a screening test for likelihood of premature labor
+- Vaginal culture for fetal fibronectin—a screening test for likelihood of premature labor

 March of Dimes